Sugary and Carbonated Drinks Harm Your Body and Here’s Why

 Studies show that excessive consumption of refined sugars and caffeine plays a big role in calcium loss.

 - Caramel coloring.
-This attractive tone is used for brown-colored sodas.
+This attractive color is used for brown-colored sodas.
 Its tone is made by mixing sugar with nitrates and sulfides that are subject to high amounts of pressure.
 Consuming it causes changes in your blood and even cancer in animal testings.

 - Carmine acid, E120.
 This has caused growth stunts in animal testings.